expfactory/expfactory/docs/pages/1-generate.md

 ```
 $ ls /scif/logs
-gunicorn-access.log  gunicorn.log
+gunicorn-access.log  gunicorn.log  expfactory.log
 ```

-Importantly, our data is to be saved under `/scif/data`, which we would map to our local machine (so the generated data doesn't disappear when we remove the container)
+Importantly, our data is to be saved under `/scif/data`, which we would map to our local machine (so the generated data doesn't disappear when we remove the container).

 ```
 ls /scif/data/